The Perfect One Day in New York Itinerary

 9/11 Memorial | Closest subway stops: WTC–Cortland St (1) and Cortland Street (R, W)

-In my opinion, the 9/11 Memorial is absolutely a must-do for your one-day NYC itinerary and one of my favorite free things to do in New York City.
+In my opinion, your one-day in NYC itinerary should absolutely include the 9/11 Memorial.
+It’s one of my favorite free things to do in New York City.

 The 9/11 Memorial typically is open to the public all day every day.